AndrewWPhillips/eggql/README.md

 ## 6. Context Parameters

 For resolvers that may take a long time to run and/or block on I/O you should also provide a **context** parameter.
-In the code below I have added `context.Context` as the 1st parameter of the `Random()` function and added a loop with a call to `Sleep()` to simulate a lengthy process.
+In the code below I have added a `context.Context` as the 1st parameter of the `Random()` function and added a loop with a call to `Sleep()` to simulate a lengthy process.
 An initial `context.Context` parameter is handled specially; it's not one of the resolver arguments.

 To enable the context I use the `http.TimeOutHandler()` specifying a time limit of 2 seconds.
 When the resolver function is still running after 2 seconds the context `ctx` will be cancelled and the function will return (with an error) as soon as it discovers that it's result is no longer required.